Proving Test Set Contamination in Black Box Language Models: Acknowledgements

 \section{Acknowledgements}

-We gratefully acknowledge support from the CRFM Levanter team, especially David Hall, for both computatioanl resources and infrastructure support in the pretraining experiments.
-Nicole Meister was supported by the NSF GRFP.
+We gratefully acknowledge support from the CRFM Levanter team, especially David Hall, for both computational resources and infrastructure support, and to Google's TPU Research Cloud (TRC) for Cloud TPUs used in the pretraining experiments.
+Nicole Meister was supported by NSF GRFP DGE-2146755.
 Niladri Chatterji and Faisal Ladhak were supported by SAIL and Tatsunori Hashimoto was supported by a gift from IBM and a Hoffman-Yee grant.
 Finally, we would like to thank Nicholas Carlini and Percy Liang for insightful discussions on memorization and test set contamination.